 The talent is recognized by others too: Vera van Almen and Nienke Steinitz were heralded as New Dutch Photography Talent 2018 by the editors of GUP Magazine.
 Best of Class 2 is on show in the Large Hall of Museum Tot Zover until september 23.

 Vera van Almen (Eindhoven, 1986) graduated from the Fotoacademie in 2017.
 Van Almens works show her melancholic outlook on life, with themes like loss and longing.
-In her esthetic approach, tragedy and beauty are always combined.
-The unforeseen and unpredictabilty play a large role in her creative process: this explains her preferance for analogue techniques.
+In her aesthetic approach, tragedy and beauty are always combined.
+The unforeseen and unpredictabilty play a large role in her creative process: this explains her preferance for analog techniques.

-Jasmijn Duterloo (1975, ‘s-Hertogenbosch) completed the Fotoacademie in 2016.
+Jasmijn Duterloo ('s-Hertogenbosch, 1975) completed the Fotoacademie in 2016.
 “My past history exists no more.
 What remains are memories, my upbringing and family stories.
 But as facts these are unreliable.
-Still, I base each decision for my future on this constructed past'.
-In Duterloo’s work time and identity play a large role.
+Still, I base each decision for my future on this constructed past".
+In Duterloo’s work, time and identity play a large role.
 She often starts with a void in her past or a unreliable memory.
-She collects stories and ideas, in which ze superimposes herself by way of re-enactement and filming or photographing that experience.
-Eventually she makes gaps and holes in the resulting photo's, to make the void tangible.
+She collects stories and ideas, in which she superimposes herself by way of re-enactment, and filming or photographing that experience.
+Eventually she makes gaps and holes in the resulting photos, to make the void tangible.